SCS Noonan Scholars

 South Central Scholars was first formed in Los Angeles in 2001 and quickly achieved impressive results serving high-achieving low-income students.
 In 2014, founders Jim and Trisha London decided to replicate the program in Boston under the name Noonan Scholars, as a pilot for further regional, and eventual national, expansion.
-Having achieved successful outcomes in Boston, the organization now has a national presence as one fully merged organization, SCS Noonan Scholars, serving the top low-income students from across the country with the same refined model they have been using locally in Los Angeles and Boston for years.
-With staff currently headquartered in Los Angeles and Boston, SCS Noonan Scholars will establish a local presence in Chicago and Cleveland and be rebranded nationally as Thrive Scholars later this year.
+Having achieved successful outcomes in Boston, the organization now has a national presence as one fully merged organization, serving the top low-income students from across the country with the same refined model they have been using locally in Los Angeles and Boston for years.
+With staff currently headquartered in Los Angeles and Boston, the organization will establish a local presence in Chicago and Cleveland and be rebranded nationally as Thrive Scholars later this year.

-With a current annual budget of $6.4 million, up from just $2 million four years ago, and serving approximately 600 students per year, SCS Noonan Scholars is projected to raise $7 million in fiscal year 2019/2020.
-Now in year two of a five-year Strategic Plan with a focus on national expansion, SCS Noonan Scholars is on track to triple the number of Scholars it serves and reach an annual budget of $11 million by 2023.
-With a combination of new small regional cohorts of Scholars and expanded national outreach, SCS Noonan Scholars has set the strategic goal of raising an additional $35 million over five years to fund this growth; $16 million of which has been raised in the first year.
+With a current annual budget of $6.4 million, up from just $2 million four years ago, and serving approximately 600 students per year, SCS Noonan Scholars is projected to raise over $8 million in fiscal year 2019/2020.
+Entering year three of a five-year Strategic Plan with a focus on national expansion, SCS Noonan Scholars is on track to triple the number of Scholars it serves and reach an annual budget of $11 million by 2023.
+With a combination of new small regional cohorts of Scholars and expanded national outreach, SCS Noonan Scholars has set the strategic goal of raising an additional $35 million over five years to fund this growth; more than half of which has been raised in the first year.

-Reporting to the Boston-based CEO, the Chief Advancement Officer (CAO), located in Los Angeles, will be charged with developing and leading SCS Noonan’s strategy for expanding national philanthropic support and will play a critical role in building the brand and impact of the organization nationally.
+Reporting to the Boston-based CEO, the Chief Advancement Officer (CAO) will be charged with developing and leading SCS Noonan’s strategy for expanding national philanthropic support and will play a critical role in building the brand and impact of the organization nationally.
 This is a compelling opportunity for a highly experienced and entrepreneurial leader to build a robust, diversified, best-practices advancement program that will provide the capacity for continued expansion of SCS Noonan’s fundraising and external relations efforts and results.

 The CAO will guide SCS Noonan’s national development strategy in partnership with the CEO, Founders and executive team and oversee the strategic alignment of regional and national fundraising efforts.
-The CAO will grow, manage and support a geographically dispersed and diverse team to include fundraising Executive Directors in Los Angeles, Chicago, Cleveland and Boston, an Institutional Giving Manager; a Director of Corporate Giving; a Development and Communications Manager; and a Director of Development Operations, with the potential for additional positions based on the evolution of the department’s strategy.
+The CAO will grow, manage and support a geographically dispersed and diverse team to include fundraising Executive Directors in Los Angeles, Chicago, Cleveland and Boston; an Institutional Giving Manager; a Director of Corporate Giving; a Development and Communications Manager; and a Director of Development Operations, with the potential for additional positions based on the evolution of the department’s strategy.
 The CAO will help design and implement the infrastructure needed to support ambitious fundraising goals and will lead the efforts to expand support from existing donors, and cultivate and engage new individual, foundation and corporate supporters from coast to coast.